open-edge-insights/eii-core/README.md

 > **Note:**
 > * All EIS build and run commands are to be executed from the [repo]/docker_setup/ directory.
 > * If `ia_visualizer` service is enabled in the [docker-compose.yml](docker_setup/docker-compose.yml) file, please
 >   run command `$ xhost +` in the terminal before starting EIS stack, this is a one time configuration.
-This is
+This is needed by `ia_visualizer` service to render the UI

->   needed by `ia_visualizer` service to render the UI
+> * For running EIS services in IPC mode, make sure that the same user should be there in publisher and subscriber.
+If publisher is running as root (eg: VI, VA), then the subscriber also need to run as root.
+In [docker-compose.yml](docker_setup/docker-compose.yml) if `user: ${EIS_UID}` is in publisher service, then the same `user: ${EIS_UID}` has to be in subscriber service.
+If the publisher doesn't have the user specified like above, then the subscriber service should not have that too

    To build and run EIS in one command:
    ```sh